 This doesn’t mean that we should disregard these studies.
 It means that we need to change our expectations.

-When evaluating any data, we need to consider the context, the fact that women’s labour and sexual discrimination and harassment often goes under-reported, and the difficulties in measuring and corroborating information.
+When evaluating any data, we need to consider the context; the fact that women’s labour, sexual discrimination, and harassment often go under-reported; and the difficulties in measuring and corroborating information.

 Yet achieving gender equality starts with understanding what needs to change.
 So, let’s look at what we do know.